Peruvian Children Feed Others with Bread of Love During Pandemic

-Peru Country Manager Daniel Salazar shares the exemplary actions of children at Sagrada Familia children’s home in Peru.
-As food has become scarce during the COVID-19 lock-down, they support their community willingly with the little they have – knowing their generosity is a sign of hope for the world.
+As food has become scarce during the COVID-19 lock-down, the exemplary actions of children at Sagrada Familia children’s home in Peru, gives hope to those who have little.
+Supporting their broader community willingly with the little they have, their generosity is a sign of hope for the world.

 By Daniel Salazar